 Fastweb is one of the main telecommunications operators in Italy, with one of the most extensive full IP next-generation fibre-optic networks in Italy.
 Since it was founded in 1999, the company has invested more than nine billion euros in its landline network infrastructure as a factor to enable it to provide converging ultra-broadband services that are characterised by speed, quality and reliability.

 Fastweb reaches 2.8 million homes and businesses in 12 cities directly with its FttH technology network, which allows connections of up to 1 Giga in download and 200 Megabytes in upload.

-The cities reached directly with FttH technology are Milan, Rome, Naples, Turin, Genoa, Bologna and Bari while Perugia, Palermo, Catania, Venice and Padua were reached in 2017 by the network created by Flash Fiber, the joint venture between Fastweb and TIM, set up in August 2016 with an aim to bring fibre optic to homes in 29 cities.
+The cities reached directly with FttH technology are Milan, Rome, Naples, Turin, Genoa, Bologna and Bari while Perugia, Palermo, Catania, Venice and Padua were reached in 2017 by the network created by Flash Fiber, the joint venture between Fastweb and TIM, set up in August 2016 with an aim to bring fiber optic to homes in 29 cities.
 Three million new FttH connections will be created by 2020 by Flash Fibre, for a total coverage of 5 million households and businesses.

-Fastweb reaches 5.2 million homes and businesses with FttCab connections in 130 cities, with connections up to 200 Megabits per second.
-Now cities will be covered in 2018, thanks to the investments for the expansion of the network.
+Fastweb reaches 5.2 million homes and businesses with its FttCab infrastructure in 130 cities, with connections up to 200 Megabits per second.
+New cities will be covered in 2018, thanks to the investments for the expansion of the network.

-With its fibre-optic network, Fastweb connects more than 1,700 exchanges spread across the Italian regions and provinces, reaching more than 50% of the population and thus offering homes and businesses quality connections up 20 Megabits.
+With its fiber-optic network, Fastweb connects more than 2,000 telephone exchanges spread across the country, reaching more than 70% of the population and thus offering homes and businesses quality connections up 20 Megabits.

 At the beginning of 2017, Fastweb completed the transition to Full Mobile Virtual Network Operator (Full MVNO) by means of an agreement with Tim to guarantees greater quality, broader network coverage and access to cutting-edge 4G and 4G Plus services for its customers.